micmejia/bible-dump/AMPC/Isaiah/Isa 27.md

 When its boughs are withered _and_ dry, they are broken off; the women come _and_ set them afire.
-For they are a people of no understanding _or_ discernment--[^a]_witless folk_; therefore He Who made them will not have compassion on them, and He Who formed them will show them no favor.
+For they are a people of no understanding _or_ discernment--_witless folk_; therefore He Who made them will not have compassion on them, and He Who formed them will show them no favor.